parsamajidi21/TCP_Server/README.md

 # Programming for ICT" working repo.

-NOTE: MY REPOSITORY ARE second_exam & test ...
+NOTE: MY Work Files Are second_exam & test

 NOTE: This code works ONLY with Linux an macOS.
 NO SUPPORT FOR WINDOWS

 HOW-TO setup your system